-- A. System is in the folded position
+- a.
+System is in the folded position

-- B. Attach Jacks as shown in Figure 19
+- b.
+Attach Jacks as shown in Figure 19 & 20

-- C. Crank the Jacks until the weight of the system is supported
+- c.
+Crank the Jacks until the weight of the system is supported

-- D. Unplug the light harness and disconnect the buzzer system. - E. Remove the Socket Hitches from the Underride Socket Receivers by removing both 1 x 6 3/4" hitch pins and retainer pins (Figure 21).
+- d.
+Unplug the light harness and disconnect the positive and negative cables from the pump.
+Unplug the Cab Switch Box at the mating connector on the TMA. - e.
+Remove the Socket Hitches from the Underride Socket Receivers by removing both 1 x 6 3/4" hitch pins and retainer pins (Figure 21).
 (If the alignment is off, making removal difficult, it may be necessary to adjust Jacks or temporarily disengage the TMA from the Socket Hitches.
-This can be done by removing the two (2) 1 1/4 x 7" Hitch Pins and Retainer Pins as shown in Figure 21.)
-Loosen the hardware to ease interference and then retighten. - F. Roll the TMA away from the truck.
+This can be done by removing the two (2) 1 1/4 x 7" Hitch Pins and Retainer Pins as shown in Figure 22.)
+Loosen the hardware to ease interference and then retighten. - f.
+Roll the TMA away from the truck.

-2) Attaching the System to the Truck
+2. Attaching the System from the Truck

-- A. Roll the TMA to the truck. - B. Insert the Socket Hitches into the Underride Socket Receivers and pin them into place using 1 x 6-3/4" pin and retainer pin (Figure 21).
+- a.
+Roll the TMA to the truck. - b.
+Insert the Socket Hitches into the Underride Socket Receivers and pin them into place using 1 x 6-3/4" pin and retainer pin (Figure 21).
 If alignment is off, making the assembly difficult, it may be necessary to adjust Jacks or temporarily uncouple the Socket Hitches from the TMA.
-Ensure the retainer pins are inserted correctly and cannot fall out. - C. Plug in the light harness and connect the buzzer system. - D. Retract the Jacks completely and remove them from the TMA. - E. Store Jacks for future maintenance or repair. - E. Check hydraulic/electrical system for proper operation. - F. Verify system is 11"-13" [280-330 mm] above level ground at Rear Impact Face.
+Ensure the retainer pins are inserted correctly and cannot fall out. - c.
+Plug in the light harness and connect the positive and negative cables to the pump.
+Plug in the Cab Switch Box to the mating connector on the TMA. - d.
+Retract the Jacks completely and remove them from the TMA. - e.
+Store Jacks for future maintenance or repair. - f.
+Check hydraulic/electrical system for proper operation. - g.
+F. Verify system is 11"-13" [280-330 mm] above level ground at Rear Impact Face.